 Artists aren’t required to finish a project during their residency, but share their work with the local area community in Open Studios events at the end of each month.
 Artists are also encouraged to do outreach projects with Caldera youth and in neighboring schools in the Sisters area.

 Visual, literary, performing artists in all genres are encouraged to apply.

 Occasionally calls for applications for teaching residencies are announced at Caldera.
-If you would like to be notified of these opportunities, please email AiR Manager, Elizabeth Quinn.
+If you would like to be notified of these opportunities, please email AiR Director, Elizabeth Quinn.